 5. Remember what motivates you.

 Why did you set these goals in the first place?
 Because you want to become a better practitioner, right?
 Keep that in mind as you work to stay motivated.
+Remember to celebrate success and achievement, as you don’t want to burnout with constant ambition.

 The best way to create SMART goals in nursing is to ask yourself what you want to accomplish.
 Then you’ll look for attainable ways to do that.
 It’s important that the goal be measurable, and that it’s not so difficult you get frustrated.